Phone: 0411 209 802

 Masters in Narrative Therapy and Community Work

-Among the tools in Kims therapeutic toolbox are: Mindfulness, Narrative Therapy, Art Therapy, befriending emotions, using metaphors and storytelling, Tree of Life work and creative timelines to understand the life-long emergence of identity.
+Methods and tools in Kim’s therapeutic toolbox include, Mindfulness, Narrative Therapy, ACT, Creative Expressive Arts, Existential Therapy, befriending emotions using metaphors and storytelling, Tree of Life work and creative timelines to understand the life-long emergence of identity.

-Kim has been a Mensline and Veterans Line telephone counsellor, adoptions counsellor and childrens counselling team coordinator.
-Prior to this, she worked as a teacher using storytelling as a vital curriculum component in both state and Steiner schools.
+Prior her counselling work, Kim worked as a teacher using storytelling as a vital curriculum component in both state and Steiner schools.

 Masters in Education